tomecky1/personal-homepage/README.md

 ## DESCRIPTION

-THis is my main Personal Homepage which from user gains access to all my socials and portfolio.
+Welcome to my virtual CV homesite which from user gains access to all my socials and portfolio.

 **Technology used in this project includes:**